 - Choose the Frequency data point from the Group Datapoint drop-down list.

 - Enter "Percent" in the Result Datapoint text box, then click OK to add the action.

 Rerun the actions by clicking the Run Button.

-After the Flow executes, the Benford Distribution Cube contains a Percent value for each digit group.
+After the workflow executes, the Benford Distribution Cube contains a percent value for each digit group.

 7. Extract the "Benford Distribution" Dataset

 To extract our distribution data from the hypercube, we'll use a filter action to select all the dimension "1" group values.
 This action will create a new two-dimensional dataset named Benford Distribution that contains each digit 1 through 9 along with its Frequency and Percent.